top of page

 It was still light out when our plane departed at 8:40 p.m., but once airborne it turned dark quickly.
 We were served dinner and talked instead of watching the inflight movie that followed.
 At midnight Chicago time, John said the sun would be rising soon, which seemed odd to someone who had never flied to Europe before.
 John put on his blinders, reclined his seat, and dozed off.

-I tried sleeping but couldn't, as I was too keyed up about finally seeing the Grand Prix circuits of Northern Europe: Zandvoort, in the Netherlands; Spa-Francorchamps, in Belgium; the Nurburgring, in Germany; Reims, in France; and Silverstone, in England.
+I tried sleeping but couldn't, as I was too keyed up about finally seeing the Grand Prix circuits of Northern Europe: Zandvoort, in the Netherlands; Spa-Francorchamps, in Belgium; the Nurburgring, in western Germany; Reims, in central France; and Silverstone, in rural England.
 John had formulated plans for us to visit Amsterdam while in the Netherlands; to see Aachen, in Germany, and, during our second week, in England, to see the English towns of Rye and Bath, and, of course, London.
-His travel agent had booked us in some fancy & pricey hotels.
+His travel agent had booked us in some ritzy & pricey hotels.

 I set my watch ahead seven hours to conform with Continental time.
 At 9:30, we were served breakfast.
 At 10:30, land came into view--wide beaches and a river delta, then endless farmland.
 I thought it was France, but it was actually Ireland.
 Shortly, we passed directly over London.
-On this bright, clear morning, the River Thames was easily visible, curling back and forth, like some snake.
+On this bright, clear morning, the River Thames was easily visible, curling back and forth, like some slithering snake.
 London itself appeared as gray-brown smear surrounded by emerald-green countryside.

 In a few minutes, we were over the English Channel, shimmering and dotted with dozens of tiny craft, trailed by long white tails.
 The next land to appear was Belgium.
 The plane descended, making a long ease curve, then touched down in Brussels, ending our eight-hour flight.
 Local time: 11:45 a.m.
 (Chicago time: 4:45 a.m.).